 Toyosu Area Guide Gas Science Museum

-Gas Science Museum is a museum that looks into energy.
-“Energy” is an indispensable part of our daily lives, playing an active role in our homes and towns.
-A lot of energy overflowing in the town spreads from person to person and connects from the present to the future.
-At the Gas Science Museum, learning through interactive exhibitions and experiences using the five senses you can learn about the energy resource and how it impacts our present and future.
+The Gas Science Museum in Koto Ward is a museum that explores energy, an indispensable part of our daily lives, playing a significant role in our homes and towns.
+The energy overflowing in the town spreads from person to person and connects the present to the future.
+At the Gas Science Museum, you can learn about energy resources and their impact on our present and future through interactive exhibitions and experiences using the five senses.

-This museum is free to enter and since it’s located close to Urban Dock LaLaport Toyosu, a lot of people stop by the museum while visiting this area.
+This museum is free to enter, and since it’s located close to Urban Dock LaLaport Toyosu, many people stop by while visiting the area.

 Find out more about Gas Science Museum here on Google maps.